 These codes are used in almost every clinical and administrative process and system, which will necessitate changes and adjustments in many areas of health care payment and reporting.
 Reasons for making these code set changes are irrefutable.
 The practice of medicine has changed dramatically in the last several decades.
 Many new conditions have been discovered, many new treatments developed, and many new types of medical devices have been made available to patients.
 The ICD-9 code set is not capable of being enhanced to add codes or to capture new and emerging health concerns.
 The ICD-10 code set will enable a much better description of the current practice of medicine and has the flexibility to adapt as medicine changes.

-The Agency for Health Care Administration is beginning the activities needed to prepare Florida Medicaid for the changes in the diagnosis code set.
+The Agency for Health Care Administration has completed many activities needed to prepare Florida Medicaid for the changes in the diagnosis code set.
 The ICD-10 Transition Project contains five distinct areas of activities and tasks: